senazadeh/comp426-FinalProject/README.md

 5    Too many cooks?!? - Add a fourth 3rd party API

-5    And you get an API!
-And you get an API! - And...
-Add a fifth 3rd party API

-15   There’s something about Firebase - Implement a complete backend system including user accounts and login for your website in firebase (mutually exclusive w/ With great power comes... great complexity?)

-30   With great power comes... great complexity? - Implement a complete backend system including user accounts and login in the language of your choice with a database of your choice. (mutually exclusive w/ There’s something about firebase).

-3x   One size fits all - Use a 3rd party OAuth for external login.
-3 points per.

-3x   This could end poorly - Accept payment processing through a secure 3rd party (DO NOT try to implement credit card payment yourself.
-Common ones include Paypal, Apple pay, Google pay, Amazon pay).
-3 points per.

 30   rEnder it - Make a game!

-10   Autocomp - Implement some form on autocomplete or give completion suggestions on a field.

 10   Glutton for punishment - Make a mobile-friendly, top-notch site with no CSS libraries or helpers.

-5    Made to order - Implement custom color theming choosable by the user (at least support dark and light modes).
-Theming should be tied to use a user so it doesn’t need to be changed every time.

-10   It’s a friblork? - Make your frontend in a javascript-based framework/library.
-(Angular 1-9, React, Vue, Ember).

-5    Bop it - Implement WebSockets for a real-time portion of your website.
-ME with Ssssss

-5    Sssssss - Implement Server-Sent-Events for a real-time portion of your website.
-ME with Bop It